rtrppl/orgrr/readme.md

 #+roam_key:   url
 ```

 This is the place to store a link to a source webpage, a Zotero entry or any other URL that orgmode knows to open.
-If you visit a note with a value for `#+roam_key`, executing `M-x open-roam_key-ref-url` will directly open this link.
+If you visit a note with a value for `#+roam_key`, executing `M-x orgrr-open-ref-url` will directly open this link.

 In total, orgrr therefore recognizes these five lines of meta-data in an org-file: